 - Climate Impacts Group (CIG) - An interdisciplinary research group studying the impacts of natural climate variability and global climate change on the Pacific Northwest.
 The CIG works with planners and policy makers to apply this information to regional decision making processes

 - Office of the Washington State Climatologist (OWSC) - The State Climatologist collects, disseminates, and interprets climate data.
-This site provides links to sources of climate data and seasonal forecasts for the state of Washington.
+This site provides links to sources of climate data and seasonal forecasts for the state of Washington

-Selected Materials from the University of Washington Climate Impacts Group
+University of Washington Climate Information

 - Preparing for Climate Change: A Guidebook for Local, Regional, and State Governments (), Snover, A.K. et al., Climate Impacts Group, King County, and ICLEI - Local Governments for Sustainability, 2007.
 Intended to help local, regional, and state government decision-makers prepare for climate change by recommending a detailed, easy-to-understand process for climate change preparedness based on familiar resources and tools